janetjoywilson/janetjoywilson.github.io/_posts/2016-10-14-The-life-we-bury.md

 ## damn good

 I thought it would make an ideal first novel for us to discuss because it was damn good!
-It had lots of stuff to talk about, the main character is an average Joe and it was written by a man.
+It had lots of stuff to talk about, the main character is an average Joe and it was written by a criminal lawyer.

 ![lifewebury Picture]({{ site.url }}/images/blog/lifeweburytms.jpg)

-I asked Allen Eskens to share with me his writing technique as he practices law as a criminal defense attorney during the day so he has to be efficient when he writes.
+I asked [Allen Eskens](http://alleneskens.com/) to share with me his writing technique as he practices law as a criminal defense attorney during the day so he has to be efficient when he writes.
 He told me he writes in the evenings and weekends, usually trying to get a chapter or two completed by Saturday and then spending the day editing.
 He is a “big outliner”.
 He creates a fairly comprehensive plot outline before he sits down to type.
 He also uses a sketch pad when he outlines.
 It’s more visual and then he can plot points on it in a less linear fashion.
 I think after you read [The Life We Bury](http://alleneskens.com/life-we-bury.php) you’ll understand that it is so well done because it is incredibly well crafted and paced.

 Since I read [The Life We Bury](https://www.chapters.indigo.ca/en-ca/books/the-life-we-bury/9781616149987-item.html), there is a second book [The Guise Of Another](https://www.chapters.indigo.ca/en-ca/books/the-guise-of-another/9781633880764-item.html?ikwid=the+guise+of+another&ikwsec=Books&ikwidx=0) AND on October 11th [The Heavens May Fall](https://www.chapters.indigo.ca/en-ca/books/the-heavens-may-fall/9781633882058-item.html?ikwid=the+heavens+may+fall&ikwsec=Books&ikwidx=0) released!

 ## a second secret

-I read The Heavens May Fall on my ipad on the day it was released by the Seventh Street Books.
+I read [The Heavens May Fall](https://www.chapters.indigo.ca/en-ca/books/the-heavens-may-fall/9781633882058-item.html?ikwid=the+heavens+may+fall&ikwsec=Books&ikwidx=0) on my ipad the day it was released to the sales team by the [Seventh Street Books](http://www.seventhstreetbooks.com/).
 I read it in one sitting on a Friday night.
-As I read I would gasp and during those times I tweeted to Allen Eskens my outrage, shock, bewilderment, and total enjoyment of his book.
-I decided if I was up all night then he should be too as I was tweeting.
+As I read I would gasp and during those times I tweeted to [Allen Eskens](http://alleneskens.com/) my outrage, shock, bewilderment, and total enjoyment of his book.
+I decided if I was up all night then he should be too.

 In this book there is a Toronto reference.
 I asked facetiously whether it was because of me.
-He said YES it was ... so I confess my crush on Allen.
-How could I not fall for him?
+He said YES it was ... so now I have confess my author crush on Allen.
+How could I not fall for him as the heavens fell?

- Instead of binging on Netflix, may I recommend a deadly trio of mystery/thriller books from Allen!
+ Instead of binging on Netflix this fall, may I recommend a deadly trio of mystery/thriller books from Allen!
+It's criminally sensational.